PhilippRamjoue/MS_Azure_ML_Operationalizing_Machine_Learning/README.md

 ```
-with this header we can than set up a POST request:
+with this header we can then set up a POST request:

 ```
 import requests